Mission Trip Information

 • Be careful with your cash and don’t carry too much of it.

-• Travelers checks, cash, passports, and tickets should not be carried in bags that can be snatched, a body belt is safer.
+• Travelers checks, cash, passports, and tickets should not be carried in bags that can be snatched, a cross-body bag or small fanny pack is safer.

 • Make sure a friend or family member has your itinerary and flight details and a contact number before leaving (check with trip leader for this info).